 Quality Of Sleep

-Quality of sleep is very important when it comes to your mental health, if you're not getting the right amount of sleep it can have an effect on your mood.
+Quality of sleep is very important when it comes to your mental wellbeing, if you're not getting the right amount of sleep it can have an effect on your mood.
 Walking is a great step to help improve your sleep as it helps our bodies regulate our sleep pattern.

 Going for a walk will boost your mood from the endorphins released, you'll also gain a sense of accomplishment for going out and completing your walk.
 Your self-esteem can also be boosted as walking will improve your physical health so you may start to notice physical changes within your body as well as increased stamina.